orville-wright/ticker_data/README.md

 So this tool's objective is to tak their data, poackage it into internal API methods and focus it into ONE single pool of information.
 <br>
 <br>

+DISCLAIMER: Most websites do not like or appreciate data scraping apps/robots or apps that treat thier website as a source of raw data and extract data from thier underlying websites.
+Using this code might not be well-aligned with some website usage terms & conditions.

 Regards,<br>
 **~Orville**